bytecodeio/manage-dashboards/README.md

 ## Usage
 The script can be run with various sub-commands.
 Available sub-commands are: `delete`, `deploy`, `develop`, `new`, `rename`, `rollback`, `status`, and `update`.

+In the examples given below, all commands must start with:`python manage_dashboards.py `

 ### Delete
 Delete the specified dashboard from the source folder, with the option to archive it first
 ```